abnTechLab/alexa-workshop/docs/tutorials/hello-world/4-testing.md

         *  **Log output.**  By effectively using console.log() statements in your Lambda code, you can track what is happening inside your function, and help to figure out what is happening when something goes wrong.
 You will find the log to be incredibly valuable as you move into more advanced skills.
 ![CloudWatch Logs](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-5-3-log-output._TTH_.png)

-        *  **A link to your [CloudWatch](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:) logs for this function.**  This will show you **all** of the responses and log statements from every user interaction.
+        *  **A link to your [CloudWatch](https://console.aws.amazon.com/cloudwatch/home?region=eu-west-1#logs:) logs for this function.**  This will show you **all** of the responses and log statements from every user interaction.
 This is very useful, especially when you are testing your skill from a device with your voice.
 (It is the "[Click here](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:)" link in the Log Output description.)

-7.  **Other testing methods to consider:**

-    *  [Echosim.io](https://echosim.io) - a browser-based Alexa skill testing tool that makes it easy to test your skills without carrying a physical device everywhere you go.
-    *  [Unit Testing with Alexa](https://github.com/alexa/alexa-cookbook/tree/master/testing/postman/README.md) - a modern approach to unit testing your Alexa skills with [Postman](http://getpostman.com) and [Amazon API Gateway](http://aws.amazon.com/apigateway).

 8.  **If your sample skill is working properly, you can now customize your skill.**